Liberian national transitional government: September 1994: Akosombo Agreement

-August-September 1995: Abuja I Accord and formation of LNTG-II
+August–September 1995: Abuja I Accord and formation of LNTG-II

 On May 19, 1995, an ECOWAS summit was held in Abuja.
-At the summit peace negotiations were organized by Nigerian president Sani Abacha and Ghanian president Rawlings.
+At the summit peace negotiations were organized by Nigerian president Sani Abacha and Ghanaian president Rawlings.
 Other presidents attending were Gnassingbé Eyadéma (Togo), Alpha Oumar Konaré (Mali), Henri Konan Bédié (Ivory Coast), Yahya Jammeh (The Gambia) and Valentine Strasser (Sierra Leone).
 All Liberian faction leaders attended, except Charles Taylor (NPFL was represented by its vice president Dogolea).

 Talks broke down over differences on restructuring the Council of State and its composition.
 NPFL demanded that Tamba Tailor be named chairman, Charles Taylor the first vice chair, Kromah the second vice chair and Bowen third vice chair.

-A second round of talks in began in Abuja on August 17, 1995, chaired by Ghanian Foreign Minister Obed Asamoah On August 19, 1995, the Abuja I Accord was signed by Charles Taylor (NPFL), Kromah (ULIMO-K), Boley (LPC), Johnson (ULIMO-J), Bowen (AFL), Massquoi (LDF) and Woewiyu (NPFL-CRC), whilst Chea Cheapoo signed on behalf of LNC.
-Four leaders signed as witnesses; Asomoah, Nigerian Foreign Minister Chief Tom Ikimi, OAU eminent person on Liberia Rev. Canaan Banana and UN secretary-general special representative on Liberia Anthony Nyaki.
+A second round of talks in began in Abuja on August 17, 1995, chaired by Ghanaian Foreign Minister Obed Asamoah On August 19, 1995, the Abuja I Accord was signed by Charles Taylor (NPFL), Kromah (ULIMO-K), Boley (LPC), Johnson (ULIMO-J), Bowen (AFL), Massquoi (LDF) and Woewiyu (NPFL-CRC), while Chea Cheapoo signed on behalf of LNC.
+Four leaders signed as witnesses: Asomoah, Nigerian Foreign Minister Chief Tom Ikimi, OAU eminent person on Liberia Rev. Canaan Banana and UN secretary-general special representative on Liberia Anthony Nyaki.
 AFL and ULIMO-J had been hesitant to sign, but were pressured by the Nigerian government.
 The Abuja I Accord became the 13th formal peace agreement signed during the six years of war in Liberia.
 Like the Akosombo Agreement and the Accra Clarification, the Abuja I Accord sought to amend, clarify and supplement the Cotonou Peace Accord.

-Through the Abujan I Accord the LNTG-II was established.
+Through the Abujan I Accord, the LNTG-II was established.
 The new government was given a 12-month mandate.
-The LNTG-II Council of State was expanded to six members and was to led by a civilian chair, Wilton G. S. Sankawulo.
+The LNTG-II Council of State was expanded to six members and was to be led by a civilian chair, Wilton G. S. Sankawulo.
 President Abacha of Nigeria and President Rawlings of Ghana had pressured the Liberian factions to accept Sankawulo as the new chairman.
-Per the Abujan I Accord each of three key faction leaders (Charles Taylor, Alhaji Kromah, George Boley) were personally represented as vice chairmen of the Council of State, with the latter representing the Coalition Forces.
-The remaining two vice chairmen of the Council were Oscar J. Quiah and Tamba Tailor.
+Per the Abujan I Accord, each of three key faction leaders (Charles Taylor, Alhaji Kromah, George Boley) were personally represented as vice chairmen of the Council of State, with the latter representing the Coalition Forces.
+The remaining two vice chairmen of the council were Oscar J. Quiah and Tamba Tailor.
 On August 31, 1995, Charles Taylor and Alhaji Kromah arrived in Monrovia, to join the other Council of State members at the swearing-in ceremony of the new government.
 The new government was formally inaugurated on September 1, 1995.
-Ghanian president Rawlings attended the event.
+Ghanaian president Rawlings attended the event.
 There was widespread celebration in Monrovia.
-Subsequently in his first major announcement as new Council of State chair, Sankawulo, stated that the government would issue a comprehensive plan to restructure the (Krahn-dominated) AFL.
+Subsequently, in his first major announcement as new Council of State chair, Sankawulo, stated that the government would issue a comprehensive plan to restructure the (Krahn-dominated) AFL.